|Program||Target Indication||Region||Research||Preclinical||Phase I||Phase II||Phase III||Filing||Approval||Out-licensed|

 |Solid tumor||FUJIFILM Corporation|

 PPMX-T001 targets glypican 3 (GPC3), which is expressed on the surface of cancer cells.
 A transcriptome analysis performed by LSBM at the University of Tokyo has revealed that GPC3 is highly expressed in liver cancer.
 GPC3 is an approximately 60-kDa glycoprotein associated with the cell membrane via a glycosylphosphatidylinositol anchor.
-Currently, PPMX-T001 is under evaluation for treating liver cancer in a clinical trial sponsored by Chugai Pharmaceutical Co., Ltd.
+Currently, PPMX-T001 with atezolizumab, which promotes reactivation of T-cells, is under evaluation for treating liver cancer in a clinical trial sponsored by Chugai Pharmaceutical Co., Ltd.

 PPMX-T003 targets transferrin receptor (TfR) that is expressed on the cell membrane and regulates cellular iron uptake.
 The cellular iron uptake is essential for cell survival and proliferation.
-It is widely known that TfR is highly expressed in many cancer cells.
-The inhibition of iron uptake depletes its levels within cells, leading to cell death.
-We have developed a fully human antibody, PPMX-T003, which shows extremely potent inhibitory activity against iron uptake, using the phage display method.
-We are planning clinical trials to evaluate this antibody for several indications.
+As TfR is highly expressed in many cancer cells, the inhibition of iron uptake depletes its levels within cells, leading to cell death.
+Using the phage display method, we have developed a fully human antibody, PPMX-T003, which kills cancer cells effectively with its extremely potent inhibitory activity against iron uptake.
+In late 2019, we started phase I clinical trial on PV, one of hematologic cancers in Japan.

 PPMX-T004 targets CDH3.
 It is generated using the hybridoma method and has a high potency of internalization.
-It has been developed as an ADC and is licensed to Fujifilm Corporation.
+It has been developed as an ADC (antibody drug conjugate) and is licensed to FUJIFILM Corporation.
+The target of PPMX-T004 is the same as that of PPMX-T002, however, the two drug candidates have different therapeutic fields due to use/non-use of RI.